SyedJunaidAli1/Text-Behind-Image-Background/README.md

 # Features
 - [] add font selections for text
 - [] add footer for the application
+- [] optimize the MainApp for the mobile view

 # Changes
-- [] change the stlye for button on the right tab
+- [x] change the stlye for button on the right tab
 - [X] change the hight of right tab

 # known issue